What is a drawdown lifetime mortgage?

 - These plans are more flexible than lump sum plans, meaning you can adapt to your changing needs in retirement

-- These plans can help you organise your finances so you don’t miss out on means-tested benefits
+- These plans can help you organise your finances, so you may not miss out on means-tested benefits

 - You can use the money you release for any purpose and can cover specific expenses, including home improvements or to pay university fees